 SayABC is a great way to fund yourself while seeing the world.
 We make enough money from month to month and live comfortably while traveling abroad.
 There are even some months that we can save money but that depends on where we are.
 For instance, we’ve saved a lot in eastern Europe and Asia but the UK was pretty hard to break even.

-Read our post on teaching English online while traveling abroad for more info on how to make digital and travel mix!
+Read our post on teaching English online while traveling abroad for more info on how to make digital life and travel mix!

 That said, traveling and teaching can be very stressful!
 We’ve made the mistake of planning flights, trains or buses on days we teach.
 If you’re traveling while teaching English online, don’t do this!